doncandela/mgah/mgah.md

 Modern CPU chips have multiple **cores** (as of 1/25 CPUs in consumer PCs have 4-10 cores while CPUs for HPC have up to 128 cores), with each core able to execute an independent **thread** within a process, or alternatively a full **process** which can execute Python code.
 Some fine points about **counting the number of cores**:

 - In an HPC cluster like Unity, a **node** is typically a board with two **sockets** each holding a CPU chip with shared memory between the CPUs, often along with one or more GPUs  -- so the cores per node is typically twice the cores per CPU chip.
 - Typical CPU chips can use ["hyperthreading" or "hardware multithreading"](https://en.wikipedia.org/wiki/Hyper-threading) to make the number of **virtual cores** available to software to be more than (often twice) the number of **physical cores**, giving a modest increase (much less than two) in parallel throughput.
-It seems this capability is typically turned off by default in HPC settings and when MPI is used.
-When code is run on a PC using OpenMPI, hyperthreading appears to be turned off unless the `-use-hwthread-cpus` option is supplied to `mpirun`.
+  - It seems that hyperthreading is usually considered detrimental for HPC workloads is, so hyperthreading is typically disabled (at least by default) on **HPC clusters** -- this is the case for Unity ([link](https://docs.unity.rc.umass.edu/documentation/get-started/hpc-theory/threads-cores-processes-sockets/), [link](https://docs.unity.rc.umass.edu/news/2023/05/june-5-update-may-26-outage/)).
+Slurm does have directives to turn hyperthreading on, but I don't know if they work on Unity or are ever useful.
+  - On a **PC running OpenMPI** it appears that hyperthreading is turned off by default, but can be enabled by supplying the  `-use-hwthread-cpus` option to `mpirun`.
+As the examples below show, it can be modestly  advantageous to use hyperthreading if all available virtual cores (twice the physical cores) are used.
+But if less than all virtual cores were used hyperthreading was detrimental because my PCs sometimes assigned two tasks to the same core leaving other cores unused.
 - In some SLURM and MPI settings, "cpu" refers to a **core** not a CPU chip.
 For example the `-c`,`-cpus-per-task` option to the SLURM `sbatch` command  and the `--cpus-per-proc` option to the OpenMPI `mpirun` command both set the the number of cores (not CPU chips) allocated to a process

 It might be thought that a PC using *n* cores should get *n* times as much computation done per second, provided the code can be efficiently split up to have *n* different things going on at the same time.
 However, there are (at least) three factors that often make the gain in computation speed from using multiple cores less than the number of cores: (a) the **clock speeds** of the cores may depend on how many are in use, due to automatic **thermal management** by the CPU chip, (b) the cores may need to **contend for memory access**, and (c) the available cores can be used for **MPI multiproccesing**, or for **multithreading by NumPy and similar packages**, or **both of these things simultaneously**.